Nodnarb1192/Bootcamp/Sprint 15. Computer Vision/README.md

-# Sprint 15: Computer Vision for Age Verification
+# Using Computer Vision for Age Verification in Supermarkets

 ## Introduction